afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 There is a common assumption in software development that faster development means better efficiency.
 It sounds reasonable, and in the middle of delivery it even feels correct — tickets are moving, pull requests are getting merged, and there is visible progress every day.
 But speed of development is not efficiency.
 It is only movement, and movement in the <span class="accent-red">wrong</span> direction compounds faster than anything else.

-## <span class="accent-red">Finish-Fast</span> syndrome
+## Finish-Fast syndrome

-I coined that term myself, but I am sure it is not new.  <span class="accent-red">Urge to finish fast</span> is a developer's <span class="accent-red">worst enemy</span>.
+I coined that term myself, but I am sure it is not new. <span class="accent-red">The urge to finish fast</span> is a developer's <span class="accent-red">worst enemy</span>.
 It is the one thing that can turn a good developer into a bad one, and it is the one thing that can turn a good project into a failed one.

-We all have this syndrome in some or other way.
-We want to finish things quickly.
-Either we might be <span class="accent-red">competing with your colleagues</span> in terms of delivery, or <span class="accent-red">being insecure about your own job</span> thinking what others might feel if you took longer for a task, or simply being under pressure <span class="accent-red">to meet deadlines</span>.
+We all have it, in some form: the urge to finish things quickly.
+We might either be <span class="accent-red">competing with our colleagues</span> in terms of delivery efficiency, or <span class="accent-red">being insecure about your own job</span> and worrying what others might think if we take longer for a task, or simply being under pressure <span class="accent-red">to meet deadlines imposed by someone else</span>.
 In all cases, the instinct is the same — push harder, deliver more.
 But that instinct is exactly where things start going wrong.

+Hotfixes and rushed deliveries are usually justified with one line: *“we have to meet the deadline.”* If that deadline is imposed without context or discussion, that’s an organizational problem.

+But that’s not the real issue — and it’s not what this piece is about.
+The real problem is self-imposed urgency: rushing for flimsy reasons, chasing speed for its own sake, and calling it discipline.
+It isn’t discipline.
+It’s pressure you chose to believe in.

 ## The chain reaction nobody plans for

 Most teams unknowingly optimise for higher-level completeness while ignoring foundational correctness.
 If we break it down into levels — L1 being basic functionality, L2 intermediate behaviour, and L3 more complex flows — what often happens is that L3 gets implemented and demonstrated, L2 mostly behaves as expected, but L1 is not reliably correct across all scenarios.

 The focus is on getting things working, not necessarily getting them working correctly from all angles.
 It shows up during UAT, usually in the form of “basic things are not working”.
-It's even worse, when your team mate finds a bug in basic functionality.
+It's even worse when your teammate finds a bug in basic functionality.
 We are not talking about edge cases yet, but just the basic stuff!

 At that point, fixing L1 is no longer a small change.
 L1 carries assumptions that L2 and L3 are built upon.
 So when L1 is corrected, it breaks parts of L2.
 Fixing L2 then cascades into L3.